architect/arc.codes/public/primitives/events.md

 account-check-email
 ```

-*Event names are _lowercase alphanumeric_ and can contain _dashes_.* It is reccomended to create a naming convention to group similar events and (ideally) keep them single purpose.
+*Event names are _lowercase alphanumeric_ and can contain _dashes_.* It is recommended to create a naming convention to group similar events and (ideally) keep them single purpose.

 ## Event Subscribers

-Running `arc init` with the arcfile above will generate the following local source code:
+Running `arc init` with the `.arc` file above will generate the following local source code:

 - `/src/events/account-signup`
 - `/src/events/account-check-email`